Get help when your company is down-sizing or closing.

-The Workforce Development Board of South Central Wisconsin offers layoff transition services in conjunction with the WorkSmart Network to help companies and workers deal with the effects of layoffs and company closures.
+The Workforce Development Board of South Central Wisconsin (WDBSCW) offers layoff transition services in conjunction with the WorkSmart Network to help companies and workers deal with the effects of layoffs and company closures.
 Rapid Response’s central purpose is to help affected workers quickly transition to new employment.

 If your company is facing a layoff, Rapid Response, a federal program available to qualifying organizations, can help you manage the process effectively.
 Rapid Response has two key functions: